Penske Entertainment

 Additionally, Melangton has worked nine Olympic Games, including six as an associate producer for the gymnastics broadcast by NBC Sports, with the most recent being the 2016 summer games in Rio de Janeiro.
 She has won five Emmy Awards for her work as a member of the NBC Sports broadcast team.

 Melangton is a graduate of Colorado State University with a Bachelor of Arts in sports administration.
-Melangton and her husband, Tom, have one son.
+Melangton and her husband, Tom, have one adult son.